inbo/coding-club/docs/gettingstarted.md

 ## Introduction

 Welcome!
 We're glad you are interested in our exploration of R, coding and data analysis.
-The docing club is an environment where we experiment together, share code and learn from each other.
+The coding club is an environment where we experiment together, share code and learn from each other.
 Everyone has an equal say and can express themselves freely.
 We are convinced that everyone can learn from each other, irrespective of the experience.
 As a particant, we ask you to check and respect our [code of conduct](https://github.com/inbo/coding-club/blob/master/.github/CODE_OF_CONDUCT.md).

 This page provides the information for first-time participants as well as some information to get you started for each new session.
 If anyhting is missing in these instructions, please raise an [New issue](https://github.com/inbo/coding-club/issues/new) on GitHub or [adapt the notes directly](https://github.com/inbo/coding-club/edit/master/docs/gettingstarted.md).

 ## Technical setup

-### First time installation
+### First time preparation

 * Install Rstudio: If you have admin rights on your computer, download the installer [here](https://www.rstudio.com/products/rstudio/download/#download).
 INBO employees, contact the [IT helpdesk](mailto:ict.helpdesk@inbo.be).
 After installation, [these instructions](https://inbo.github.io/tutorials/installation/user/user_install_rstudio/) (_in dutch_) will get you started.
 * Open Rstudio